Sports News | Dani Alves Arrested in Spain for Alleged Sexual Assault | LatestLY

 The alleged act took place on Dec.
 31 at a night club in Barcelona, police told The Associated Press.

-Alves will now go before a judge, who will decide on the charges.
+Alves was taken into custody after he answered a police summons.
+He will appear before a judge, who will decide on the charges.
+State prosecutors have asked for him to be jailed without bail, the prosecutors' office said.

-The charge of sexual assault in Spain can mean anything from unsolicited and unwanted sexual groping to rape.
-Police said they could give no detail on the case.
+A charge of sexual assault in Spain can mean anything from unsolicited and unwanted sexual groping to rape.
+Police said they could not give any details on the case.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)